 Smartest Dog Breeds: The First Half of Tier 1

 That’s right – we’ve reached the smartest dog breeds!
 These canines have the brains to meet any challenge you dream up head-on.
 Of course, they also require just as much engagement to prevent boredom.
 That’s the downside to intelligence, after all.
-If you fail to keep those active minds turning, they decide to employ their thinking in other ways.
+If you fail to keep those active minds turning, they decide to employ their thinking differently.
 And while most of these dogs don’t turn to destruction, finding your pup outwitted you isn’t always pleasant.
 You can’t leave these kiddos to their own devices.
 Make sure you find interactive toys.

 - Doberman Pinscher: Dobies on the smartest dog breed list?
 It may surprise some people.
 However, they’re another of the protective pups out there, learning commands and tasks that assure their owners the household and family are in good hands.
 In World War II, soldiers used Dobies as guards while they slept, guides through unfamiliar terrain, and on patrols around the camp.
 The dogs barked any time enemies huddled near.
 That native intelligence remains today.